Travelgate/documentation/kb/connections/my-connections/my-connections.md

 ### How can I check My Connections?💡
 To check, activate, and keep track of your connections via TravelgateX, simply follow the steps below:

-1. Log onto our [website](https://www.travelgatex.com/) - Make sure you **browsing either as Buyer or Seller** depending on the information you need to check.
+1. Log in to our [website](https://www.travelgatex.com/) - Make sure you **browsing either as Buyer or Seller** depending on the information you need to check.

 2. Click on Connections > **My Connections**: